Requirements Coverage-Guided Minimization for Natural Language Test Cases: Related Work

 \textbf{Greedy-based approaches} follow a heuristic, step-by-step selection strategy, where the test case that provides the most benefit toward the objective is chosen at each iteration, until the given constraints (e.g., full requirement coverage or code path coverage) are satisfied.
 Miranda et al.~\cite{miranda2017scope} and Noemmer et al.~\cite{noemmer2019evaluation} both employed greedy heuristics for TSM based on statement coverage.
 Their approaches iteratively selected test cases to maximize code coverage, achieving reasonable \textit{FDR}s while significantly reducing the number of executed test cases.
-Greedy-based approaches are computationally efficient and easy to implement but may suffer from suboptimal global performance due to their locally optimal decisions
+Greedy-based approaches are computationally efficient and easy to implement, but may suffer from suboptimal global performance due to their locally optimal decisions.
+Moreover, given that, in our dataset, each test case covers only one requirement, the coverage-based greedy strategy--iteratively selecting the test cases that maximize the coverage until the full coverage constraint is satisfied--is equivalent to Random Minimization with the requirement constraint (RM-Req), as described in Section~\ref{sec:baselines}.

 \textbf{Clustering-based approaches} group similar test cases based on syntactic or semantic similarities, such as those derived from natural language descriptions or execution behavior.
 The goal is to reduce redundancy by selecting representative test cases from each cluster.
 These approaches are particularly useful in settings where test cases are written in natural language and code coverage information is unavailable.
-Viggiato et al.~\cite{viggiato2022identifying} proposed a comprehensive approach that combines text embedding, similarity measurement, and clustering to identify and remove similar test cases written in natural language, where they split requirement test cases into test steps and then calculate the similarity between test steps.
+Viggiato et al.~\cite{viggiato2022identifying} proposed a comprehensive approach that combines text embedding, similarity measurement, and clustering to identify and remove similar test cases written in natural language.
+They split the requirement test cases into test steps and then calculate the similarity between test steps.
 Cruciani et al.~\cite{cruciani2019scalable} proposed FAST-R, a black-box TSM approach that leverages the source code of test cases without requiring execution or coverage information.
 FAST-R transforms test code into vector representations using a term frequency model, followed by dimensionality reduction via random projection.
 Similarly, Coviello et al.~\cite{coviello2018clustering} proposed a clustering-based approach using Hierarchical Agglomerative Clustering to perform TSM.